KDE/kdesignerplugin/README.md

 (FooViewPreview in the above example), rather than setting CreateWidget you can use some combination of ImplClass and ConstructorArgs:

-- ImplClass: defaults to FooView in the above example
+- ImplClass: would default to FooView if it were omitted from the example
 - ConstructorArgs: defaults to (parent) - note that the parentheses are required